yerzhant/askimam-migration/sql/readme.txt

 - start migration;

-- add a message with a link to the new version.
+- add a message with a link to the new version;

+- rewrite privacy policy.